tetsuo/frontdex/README.md

 go get github.com/tetsuo/frontdex
 ```

-By default, frontdex fronts the Dex instance running at `localhost:5556`.
-You can configure it to point elsewhere using the `WithEndpointURL()` option.
+By default, frontdex connects the Dex instance running at `localhost:5556`.
+You can configure it to point elsewhere using the [`WithEndpointURL()`](https://pkg.go.dev/github.com/tetsuo/frontdex#WithEndpointURL) option.

 > 📄 **See the API documentation at [pkg.go.dev](https://pkg.go.dev/github.com/tetsuo/frontdex) for all available options.**